BEAT-IT: Heart on a Chip

 The human heart is of particular interest as one-fourth of the drug formulations that fail are related to heart diseases.
 According to statistical data, cardiac diseases are the most common causes of death of humans around the world.
-In most cases, heart transplantation is the only way to treat patients.
+People with a cardiovascular disease or whom are at high cardiovascular risk need early detection and management using counselling and medicines.
+In some cases, heart transplantation is the only way to treat patients.
 However, the lack of a donor and the response of the immune system preclude the treatment in a huge number of clinical cases.

 Organ-on-a-chip technology, utilizing true human cells cultured in perfused microfluidic devices, holds great promise to revolutionize pharmaceutical drug testing for heart-related diseases and personalized therapy in the context of ‘precision medicine’.
 In particular, it is anticipated that organ-on-a-chip technology can substantially replace animal models for drug testing and will enable more predictive, cheaper and more reliable (standardized) assays for biomedical science and drug testing.

 The main goal of this project is to fabricate a fully integrated device to culture and pace heart cells and electrically monitor the cellular activity and drug responses, which can serve as a platform to ease drug development as well as study heart diseases.